-When configuring a paired Song Meter Mini 2, the Load and Save icons at the top of the Configuration Editor screen allow you to:
+When configuring a paired Song Meter Mini Bat 2, the Load and Save icons at the top of the Configuration Editor screen allow you to:

-- Configure the paired recorder with a saved configuration file. - Export the paired recorder's settings for later use.
+- · Configure the paired recorder with a saved configuration file. - Export the paired recorder's settings for later use.

 The Song Meter Configurator app's Configuration Library screen allows you to store snapshots of settings for your recorders as configuration files.
 These configuration files can be loaded into a paired recorder to make each of the recorder's settings match the value saved in the configuration file.
 Configuration files can be shared from the Song Meter Configurator app to send to other people or other devices.
-For more on configuration files, see Configuration Library Screen (page 118).
+For more on configuration files, see Configuration Library Screen (page 61).

-Load a Configuration File via the Configuration Editor Screen set in the configuration file.
+Load a Configuration File via the Configuration Editor Screen

+Loading a configuration file sets all of the paired recorder's settings to match how the settings were set in the configuration file.
 This is useful if you want multiple recorders to use identical settings, or if you want to maintain consistent settings from one deployment to the next.
-A single configuration file can be used repeatedly, on multiple Song Meter Mini or Song Meter Mini 2 recorders.
+A single configuration file can be used repeatedly, on multiple Song Meter Mini Bat or Song Meter Mini Bat 2 recorders.